 In the fall of 1848, Elam took his family back east to get their belongings.
 Storms forced them to winter in St. Joseph, Missouri where Mary gave birth to her last child.
-She and her last two children died sometime during this time period but no documents to identify dates and locations.
-Mary's mother returned to Utah with Mary's daughter, Angeline.
+Mary and her last two children died sometime during this time period but no documents to identify dates and locations.
+Mary's mother returned to Utah with Mary's daughter, Angeline, residing in Pleasant Grove, Utah